Getúlio Vargas

-Getúlio Dornelles Vargas (Note: /ˈvɑrgəs/; /pt-BR/) (19 April 1882 – 24 August 1954) was a Brazilian lawyer and politician who served as the 14th and 17th president of Brazil, from 1930 to 1945 and from 1951 until his suicide in 1954.
+Getúlio Dornelles Vargas (Note: English: /ˈvɑrgəs/ VAR-gəs, /pt-BR/.)
+(19 April 1882 – 24 August 1954) was a Brazilian military officer, lawyer, and politician who served as the 14th and 17th president of Brazil, from 1930 to 1945 and from 1951 until his suicide in 1954.
 Due to his long and controversial tenure as Brazil's provisional, constitutional, dictatorial and democratic leader, he is considered by historians as the most influential Brazilian politician of the 20th century.

 Born on 19 April 1882 in São Borja, Rio Grande do Sul, to a powerful local family, Vargas had a short stint in the Brazilian Army before entering law school.
 He began his political career as district attorney, soon becoming a state deputy prior to a brief departure from politics.
 After returning to the state Legislative Assembly, Vargas led troops during Rio Grande do Sul's 1923 civil war.
 He entered national politics as a member of the Chamber of Deputies.
 Afterward, Vargas served as Minister of Finance under president Washington Luís before resigning to head Rio Grande do Sul as state president, during which he had an active tenure and introduced many policies.

 In 1930, after losing the presidential election, Vargas rose to power under a provisional presidency following an armed revolution, remaining until 1934 when he was elected president under a new constitution.
 Three years later he seized powers under the pretext of a potential communist insurrection, beginning the eight-year long Estado Novo dictatorship.
 In 1942, he led Brazil into World War II on the side of the Allies after being sandwiched between Nazi Germany and the United States.
 Though there was notable opposition to his government, the major revolts – the 1932 Constitutionalist Revolution in his provisional government, the Communist uprising of 1935 in his constitutional presidency, and the Brazilian Integralist Action's putsch in his dictatorship – were all successfully suppressed; the methods Vargas used in quelling his opposition ranged from light peace terms to jailing political opponents.

 Ousted in 1945 after fifteen years in power, Vargas returned to the presidency democratically after winning the 1950 Brazilian general election.
 However, a growing political crisis led to his suicide in 1954, prematurely ending his second presidency.